Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/navigation.rst

    See :ref:`3dview-fly-walk`.

 Camera Parent Lock
-   When the camera is locked to the view, the roop parent is transformed rather than the camera.
+   When the camera is locked to the view, the root parent is transformed rather than the camera.

    .. hint::